Presenting in business has changed dramatically over the past two decades.

-In far too many organisations people tell us that culturally it’s unacceptable to be honest and say ‘I don’t know’ to a question they just don’t know the answer to.
-Working in an environment where people not only feel they have to know the answer to everything but are fearful of simply saying ‘ I don’t know’ just can’t be a great place to work.
+Many professionals tell us that culturally it’s unacceptable to be honest and say, ‘I don’t know’ to a question they just don’t know the answer to.
+Working in an environment being fearful of simply saying ,‘ I don’t know’, can’t be a great place to work.

-Encourage them to express a view or opinion and have the courage to simply say ‘I’ don’t know, but I’ll find out and get back to you’.
+Encourage your team to express a view or opinion and have the courage to simply say, ‘I’ don’t know, but I’ll find out and get back to you’.

 Leadership Tip 3: Encourage a conversation – not a ‘data dump’

-If that’s really all you want ask them to just send it to you with the headlines and call them if you have any queries; don’t make them stand there and read it out from a slide line after line.
+If that’s really all you want, ask them to just send it to you.
+Tell them you will call them if you have any queries.

-Tell them you’d like to have a conversation about the data instead and that you would like to hear the story behind the numbers and their impact on the business.
+Tell them you’d like to have a conversation about the data instead.
+You would like to hear the story behind the numbers and their impact on the business.

 Leadership Tip 4: Tell them how to keep you engaged

-Audiences desperately try to focus their attention on simultaneously reading complex data whilst listening to the speaker’s interpretation of that data which is often different.
+Audiences desperately try to focus their attention on simultaneously reading complex data whilst listening to the speaker’s interpretation.

 Leadership Tip 5: Ask for the story